RNDVOUZ/RNDVOUZ.github.io/docs/getting-started/usage.md

 <img className="mockup" width="180vw" src="/img/mockup/settings.png"/>

 <div className="mockup-p">
-Currently the mockup pages of the home screen has not been implemented, but we have implemented a bottom menu bar that will sit on the home screen.
+Currently the mockup pages of the home screen is not fully implemented, but we have implemented a bottom menu bar and the home page.
 </div>

 <div style={{clear: "both"}}> </div>